amghita/VizSpotifyData/README.md

  **load_examples** = False <br/>
  **enable_xcom_pickling** = True<br/>

-You can follow the quick start guid from apache airflow http://airflow.apache.org/docs/apache-airflow/stable/start.html
+You can also follow the quick start guid from apache airflow http://airflow.apache.org/docs/apache-airflow/stable/start.html

 3. Open two separate terminals and run :
 > airflow webserver

 > airflow scheduler

 4. Navigate to the default http://localhost:8080/home local address to see the screen below: